FAQs on Price Gouging

 What if I experienced price increases outside of the city or county where the emergency or disaster is occurring or occurred?

 The statute does not restrict its protection to a city or county where the emergency or disaster is located.
-It is intended to prevent price gouging anywhere in the state where there is increased consumer demand as a result of the declared emergency.
+In addition to applying in the city or county covered by the declaration, it is intended to prevent price gouging elsewhere in the state where there is increased consumer demand as a result of the declared emergency.
 For example, if a fire in San Diego County causes residents to evacuate to neighboring Imperial County, hotels in Imperial County may not raise rates by more than 10% to take advantage of the increase in demand for lodging.

 What if a seller increased the price of a good or service because the seller’s costs of providing the good or service increased?